francogiuntoli/francogiuntoli/README.md

 ###### ⚡ Fun facts:

 I love playing sports and listening to music.
 Coding's been a passion of mine since I was a teenager.
-Played around with dreamweaver and flash animations as well when the website era started.
+Played around with dreamweaver and (Macromedia/Adobe) Flash animations too when the website era started.
  <hr>

 ###### 📚 Goals: